-Aroha - kindling kindness

-Another person said that at one time their whānau had three macrocarpa trees which had grown very tall and were in danger of falling down in a storm.
-So the men, young and not so young, were all called together to fell the trees and cut them up for firewood.
-For weeks and months afterwards the men would come every now and then and take away a load for themselves and for the kaumātua (koroua and kuia) in their area - to keep them warm in the winter months.
+Aroha - kindling kindness Another person said that at one time their whānau had three macrocarpa trees which had grown very tall and were in danger of falling in a storm.
+So, the men - young and not-so-young - were called together to fell the trees and cut them up for firewood.
+For weeks and months afterwards, the men would come every now and then and take away a load for themselves and for the kaumātua in their area to keep them warm in the winter months.
 It was the same group of men who would also go fishing and share the catch with the kaumātua.
-And sometimes their whānau would go and collect the kaumātua and take them to hui in the district or take other kai, like pūhā and watercress, to them.
+Sometimes their whānau would also collect the kaumātua and take them to hui in the district, or take other kai, like puha and watercress, to them.
 These acts of kindness are done out of aroha for the kaumātua who are treasured by whānau far and wide.
-It is an everyday thing - even in the cities whānau dig into their freezers and pull out frozen kaimoana or other such delicacies to give to their kaumātua.

-Aroha - gift of time

-A memory recalled by a woman when she was nine years old, tells about how she went to her grandparents for Christmas; she was just one of many grandchildren.
-One day she was upset with some local children who had bullied her.
-To smooth away her anger her grandfather put her on his bicycle and rode down to the local store and told her to choose something special, just for her.
+Such gestures are an everyday thing.
+Even in the cities, whānau dig into their freezers and pull out kaimoana or other such delicacies to give to their kaumātua.
+Aroha - gift of time A woman recalled how, when she was nine years old, she went to her grandparents for Christmas; she was just one of many grandchildren.
+One day, she was upset with some local children who had bullied her.
+To smooth away her anger, her grandfather put her on his bicycle and rode down to the local store where he told her to choose something special, just for her.
 She chose bananas which were a real treat back then because they were very rare.
-She remembers that moment as special because her grandfather had not only given her a treat, but also the gift of his time and attention which made her feel loved and important.
+The woman remembers that moment as special because her grandfather had not only given her a treat, but also the gift of his time and attention, which made her feel loved and important.
+Stories such as these show us how important it is to give whānau as much time and kindness as you can.
+What are some of the examples from your whānau that show how aroha is carried down the generations?